How to make your TONE more formal and academic in IELTS Writing Task 2

 In an attempt to sound formal, many candidates use overly-formal words and expressions which can sound unnatural.

-Compare these two sentences from the same blog as above.
+Compare these two sentences from the same blog above.

 Which one is better do you think?

-Yes, it’s the second one, which is much simpler and easier to read.
+Yes, (b) is better because it’s much simpler and easier to read.

 12. Avoid short forms/abbreviations